Cluster varieties from Legendrian knots: Alternating Legendrians

 \subsection{The conjugate Lagrangian}

-From an alternating coloring of $\Lambda \subset T^\infty \Sigma$, we now construct an exact Lagrangian filling and equip it with the necessary structures to provide an object of the infinitessimally-wrapped Fukaya category $\Fuk(T^* \Sigma)$.
+From an alternating coloring of $\Lambda \subset T^\infty \Sigma$, we now construct an exact Lagrangian filling.
 We begin by describing the filling-to-be as an abstract topological surface, absent the embedding into the cotangent bundle.
-The desired surface coincides with that associated to a bipartite graph in \cite{FHKV,GK}, where it is called the {\em conjugate surface}.
+The desired surface coincides with that associated to a bipartite graph in \cite{FHKV,GK}, where in the latter it is called the {\em conjugate surface}.

 Let $\widehat{\Sigma}$ denote the real blow up of $\Sigma$ at the finite set of crossings of the front projection of $\Lambda$.
 The blow-down map $\widehat{\Sigma} \to \Sigma$ is a diffeomorphism away from the crossings, and the fiber above a crossing is the $\R\mathrm{P}^1$ of lines tangent to the the crossing.
 We denote by $W \subset \Sigma$ (resp. $B \subset \Sigma$) the union of the interiors of the white (resp. black) regions of the complement of the front projection.